cloudmesh/cloudmesh-cmsd/README.md

 * Docker
 * python 3.8 or newer
-* We strongle recommended to use a python virtual environment
+* We strongly recommended using a python virtual environment
 * Install *cloudmesh-installer* by following the documentation in the [Cloudmesh manual](https://cloudmesh.github.io/cloudmesh-manual/installation/install.html#installation-of-cloudmesh-source-install-for-developers)